✦ KORAYTEK.IN ✦ KORAYTEK.IN

 Study

-New parents often feel overwhelmed by information overload, time management challenges, and the difficulty of building community connections.
+73% of new parents report feeling overwhelmed by information overload, time management challenges, and isolation during their first year of parenthood.

 Insight #1